daniel-yj-yang/ml/model_evaluation/README.md

 <p align="center"><img src="./images/roccomp.jpg" width="40%" /><br/>(<a href="http://gim.unmc.edu/dxtests/roc3.htm">image source</a>)</p>

 Note:
-- The y-axis and x-axis on the ROC curve are probabilities conditioned on the true class label and <a href="https://stats.stackexchange.com/questions/7207/roc-vs-precision-and-recall-curves">will be the same regardless of what P(Y<sub>actual</sub>=1) is</a> and insenitive to unbalanced sample class size.
+- The y-axis and x-axis on the ROC curve are probabilities conditioned on the true class label and <a href="https://stats.stackexchange.com/questions/7207/roc-vs-precision-and-recall-curves">will be the same regardless of what P(Y<sub>actual</sub>=1) is</a> and insenitive to imbalanced sample class size.
 -  Since ROC curve is insensitive to different baseline probabilities, ROC curve is suitable for answering the following question:

 ```